EliteTRENT/Encryption_Decryption_Tool/README.md

 - **Clear Function:** Allows users to clear both input and output text areas.

 ## Code Overview
-- **isHexadecimal(text): Checks if the provided text is a valid hexadecimal string.
+- **isHexadecimal(text):** Checks if the provided text is a valid hexadecimal string.
-- **encrypt(): Encrypts the input plaintext message using DES and displays the result in hexadecimal format.
+- **encrypt():** Encrypts the input plaintext message using DES and displays the result in hexadecimal format.
-- **decrypt(): Decrypts the input hexadecimal ciphertext back to plaintext and displays the result.
+- **decrypt():** Decrypts the input hexadecimal ciphertext back to plaintext and displays the result.
-- **clear_text(): Clears the input and output text areas.
+- **clear_text():** Clears the input and output text areas.

+## Limitations
+**DES Encryption:** DES is considered to be a legacy encryption algorithm with known vulnerabilities.
+For more secure applications, consider using AES (Advanced Encryption Standard).

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.